rundeck/rundeck/docs/en/manual/01-introduction.md

 ### Rundeck features

+* Web API
 * distributed command execution
-* pluggable execution system uses SSH by default
+* pluggable execution system (SSH by default)
 * multi-step workflows
-* job definition and on demand or scheduled runs
+* job execution with on demand or scheduled runs
 * graphical console for command and job execution
 * role-based access control policy with support for LDAP/ActiveDirectory
 * history and auditing logs
 * open integration to external host inventory tools
-* command line interface
+* command line interface tools
-* Web API

 ### Rundeck in context

-Rundeck is meant to compliment the tools you already use (including frameworks like Puppet, Chef, and Rightscale) and is geared towards helping you automate actions across them.
-If you currently manage your servers by running commands from the terminal or through scripts that SSH commands in a loop, Rundeck is a more user friendly alternative.
+Rundeck is meant to compliment the tools you already use (including frameworks like Puppet, Chef, and Jenkins, Cloud, VM) and is geared towards helping you automate actions across them.
+If you currently manage your servers by running commands from the terminal or through scripts, Rundeck is a more user friendly alternative.
 Instead of managing node lists in a spreadsheet or wiki page and then having to transcribe the list to where you execute commands, Rundeck acts as a command and control portal that lets you execute